-In Germany, according to the principle of equality, By conserving raw materials and developing the the limit values have already been exceeded in two circular economy, it is possible to prevent the global dimensions: regarding the nitrogen cycles and in land load limits from being exceeded.
-For example, utilisuse change.
-For land use change, the global limit has ing waste makes a significant contribution to reducing been set at retaining 75% of the original forest area. the use of natural resources - as well as reducing This limit varies when regional vegetation zones are the corresponding environmental impacts caused by included.
-In a temperate zone like Germany, the limit the extraction, processing and production of semiis 50% of the original forest area (Steffen et al., 2015). finished and finished goods.
-This applies in particular Only a third of the formerly thickly forested territory to base metals, which can theoretically be reused almost infinitely, often without functional losses.
-The of Germany is still dense forest today - and almost nowhere the forest is in its original state (Figure 52). processing of iron, copper and aluminium scrap is less harmful to the environment than the extraction When it comes to the dimensions of the phosphoof these metals from ores (Figure 53): the extraction rus cycle and climate change, there is a risk that of copper from copper ore generates per kilogram of Germany will exceed the limits.
-Regarding the latter, metal around 3.7 kilogram of CO2 and uses 0.23 cubic only a small greenhouse gas budget is left, if the metre of fresh water, while the processing of copper residual global budget is distributed equally among scrap only produces 1.3 kilogram of CO2 and uses 0.02 all people. cubic metre of fresh water (Ecoinvent, 2021).
+In Germany, according to the principle of equality, the limit values have already been exceeded in two dimensions: regarding the nitrogen cycles and in land use change.
+For land use change, the global limit has been set at retaining 75 % of the original forest area.
+This limit varies when regional vegetation zones are included.
+In a temperate zone like Germany, the limit is 50 % of the original forest area (Steffen et al., 2015).
+Only a third of the formerly thickly forested territory of Germany is still dense forest today - and almost nowhere the forest is in its original state (Figure 52).

+When it comes to the dimensions of the phosphorus cycle and climate change, there is a risk that Germany will exceed the limits.
+Regarding the latter, only a small greenhouse gas budget is left, if the residual global budget is distributed equally among all people.